-However, even in non-binary choice models, things become much more complicated if there are multiple linear combinations of regressors satisfying \eqref{eq:inner} (i.e., if the column rank of $X$ over $0<y_{i}<\overline{y}$ is $\le M-2$).
-Table \ref{twozs} gives a simple example of a data set that presents this issue.
-In this instance, a check for perfectly collinear regressors over $y_{i}>0$ would quickly reveal that $z_{1i}=x_{3i}-x_{4i}$ and $z_{2i}=x_{2i}-x_{4i}$ are both always $0$ over $y_{i}>0$.
+However, detecting separation becomes much more complicated if there are multiple linear combinations of regressors that satisfy equation \eqref{eq:inner} (i.e., if $rank(X)<M-1$ over $0<y_{i}<\overline{y}$).
+Table \ref{twozs} gives a simple example of a dataset that presents this issue.
+In this instance, a check for perfectly collinear regressors over $y_{i}>0$ would quickly reveal that both $z_{1i}=x_{3i}-x_{4i}$ and $z_{2i}=x_{2i}-x_{4i}$ are always $0$ over $y_{i}>0$.
 The second- and third-to-last columns of Table \ref{twozs} then show that both $z_{1i}$ and $z_{2i}$ exhibit overlap over $y_{i}=0$, suggesting that estimates should exist.
-However, just by virtue of there being two such linear combinations of regressors satisfying \eqref{eq:inner}, note that any other linear combination $z_{3i}$ of the form $z_{3i}=\alpha z_{1i}+(1-\alpha)z_{1i}$ also satisfies \eqref{eq:inner}, where $\alpha$ could be any real number.
+However, just by virtue of there being two such linear combinations of regressors satisfying \eqref{eq:inner}, then any other linear combination $z_{3i}$ of the form $z_{3i}=\alpha z_{1i}+(1-\alpha)z_{2i}$ also satisfies \eqref{eq:inner}.
 Thus, there are actually an \emph{infinite} number of linear combinations of regressors one would need to check for overlap in this manner in order to determine existence.
-In this particular example, it is still possible to determine without too much effort that $z_{3i}=.5z_{1i}+.5z_{2i}$ separates the first observation.
-But for more general cases, a more rigorous approach would clearly be needed to take into account the many different ways the data could be separated.
+In this particular example, it is still possible to determine without too much effort that $z_{3i}=0.5z_{1i}+0.5z_{2i}$ separates the first observation.
+But for more general cases, a more rigorous approach is needed to take into account the many different ways the data could be separated.

-In light of these complexities, the standard method for detecting separation in the literature is to set up some variation of the following linear programming problem:
+In light of these complexities, \citet{silvapulle_existence_1986} and \citet{clarkson_computing_1991} have suggested using linear programming methods to detect separation.
+A suitable illustration of these approaches can be expressed using the following constrained maximization problem: